-LEGISLATIVE BODY - The Town Council for LOT LINE, SIDE - Any lot boundary-line other Pendleton, Indiana.
+LEGISLATIVE BODY - The Town Council for Pendleton, Indiana.

 LIGHTING PLAN - A plan showing the location, height above grade, type of illumination, type of fixture, the source lumens, and the luminous area for each source of light proposed.

 LOADING AREA - An off-street space or berth used for the loading or unloading of cargo, products, or materials from vehicles.